dainst/chronontology-backend/docs/rest-api-reference.md

 404 if Server is running but at least one datastore is not available.
 ```

-## GET /:type/\\:id\\:queryParams
+## GET /:type/:id?:queryParams

-Get json stored for type with name :type and id :id.
+Get the JSON that corresponds to the specified :type and :id.
 This is a simple example without :queryParams:

 ```
 GET /typename/x1Xz
 ```

-In **connected** mode, there are two possible optional :queryParams.
+In **connected** mode there are two optional :queryParams
-These are ignored, if in **single** mode.
+which are ignored in **single** mode:

-The first query param is **direct**.
-When used with the value true, as in
+* **direct**: When used with the value true, as in

 ```
 GET /typename/x1Xz?direct=true
 ```

-the document is fetched from the main datastore.
+the document is fetched from the main datastore instead of the getting it from
+Elasticsearch.

-The second query param is **version**, which can be used to fetch a specific version
+* **version**: This parameter can be used to fetch a specific version
 of a document, as in

 ```
 GET /typename/x1Xz?version=2
 ```

 This specific version of a document gets fetched from the main datastore.
-The direct param
+The
-gets ignored if ***version*** is used.
+direct param gets ignored if ***version*** is used.

 ### Response body